Chiangism: Anti-communism and fascist influences

 Jay Taylor argues that Chiang's ideology does not espouse the general ideology of fascism despite his growing sympathies with fascist ideas in the 1930s.
 Chiang repeatedly attacked his enemies such as the Empire of Japan as fascistic and ultra-militaristic; he also declared his opposition to the fascist ideology in the 1940s.
+A. James Gregor rejects categorizing it as fascist, arguing that the regime lacked the totalitarian mass mobilization of European fascism and functioned instead as a form of developmental nationalism or military authoritarianism.

-The Sino-German relationship also rapidly deteriorated as Germany failed to pursue a détente between China and Japan, which led to the outbreak of the Second Sino-Japanese War.
-China later declared war on fascist countries, including Germany, Italy, and Japan, as part of the Declarations of war during World War II and Chiang became the most powerful "anti-fascist" leader in Asia.
-Despite the influences of fascism on the Kuomintang’s ideology, when it comes to categorizing fascist regimes, KMT and Chiang's regime is often not categorized as fascist.
+In July 1932, Chiang expressed his opposition to attempts to introduce a fascist system in China in front of reporters, asking, "how is this any different from the Communists' desire to turn China into a communist state?"
+Chiang believed that the Three Principles of the People was the best ideology, and he demanded that his subordinates "ideologically, if they lean to the left, must not emulate the communists; if they lean to the right, must not emulate the fascists.".
+The Sino-German relationship deteriorated as Germany failed to pursue a détente between China and Japan, which led to the outbreak of the Second Sino-Japanese War; China later declared war on the Axis powers in 1941.
+Despite the influences of fascism on the Kuomintang's ideology, some historians debate classifying Chiang's rule as fascist.

 Authoritarian capitalism

 After the government of the Republic of China moved to Taiwan, Chiang Kai-shek's economic policy turned towards to economic liberalism.
 He used Sho-Chieh Tsiang and other liberal economists to promote economic liberalization reforms in Taiwan.

 However, Jay Taylor has noted that the developmental model of Chiangism in Taiwan still had elements of socialism, and the Gini index of Taiwan was around 0.28 by the 1970s, lower than the relatively equal West Germany.
 ROC (Taiwan) was one of the most equal countries in the pro-western bloc.
 The lower 40% income group doubled their income share to 22% of total income, with the upper 20% shrinking from 61% to 39%, compared to Japanese rule.
 The Chiangist economic model can be seen as a form of dirigisme or bureaucratic capitalism, with the state playing a crucial role in directing the market economy.
 Unlike most other major capitalist countries, small businesses and state-owned enterprises flourished under this economic model in Taiwan, but it didn't see the emergence of corporate monopolies.

 After the democratization of Taiwan, it began to slowly drift away from the Chiangist economic policy to embrace a more free market system as part of the economic globalization process under the context of neoliberalism.